FDA Approves Magic Mushrooms For Treating Depression

-Also on August 22, a company called Compass Pathways announced that the FDA had given them the green light for a new treatment for depression involving psilocybin, or “magic mushrooms.”
+On August 22, a company called Compass Pathways announced that the FDA had given them the green light for a new treatment for depression involving psilocybin, or “magic mushrooms.”
 Compass Pathways is a life sciences company founded in London, England, in 2016.
 They are developing a clinical trial using psilocybin therapy for European and North American patients with treatment-resistant depression.

 Psilocybin study gets green light from FDA for treatment-resistant depression: https://t.co/cHAQF6wXQV